 Where to buy

-Agar Agar is available at mot general health/vitamin store, some large chain supermarket also carry them in the International Aisle.
-Asian grocery store definitely have Agar.
-At last, online retailer like Amazon also carry them.
+Agar Agar is available at most general health/vitamin store, some large chain supermarkets also carry them in the International Aisle.
+Asian grocery stores definitely have Agar.
+At last, online retailers like Amazon also carry them.